Acry/Acry.github.io/_posts/2019-08-26-Py-SourceView.md

 The Sourceview is an alternative Textview - it is specialised to view and edit source-code.
 One _really_ should have used [Gtk.Textview](https://github.com/Acry/PyGObject-GTK/blob/master/Gtk/Text/Notes.md) before using GtkSource.View in code.

-The main problem is that Sourceview's [GObject Introspection](https://gi.readthedocs.io/en/latest/#gobject-introspection) is not working fully, yet.
+The main problem is that Sourceview's [GObject Introspection](https://gi.readthedocs.io/en/latest/#gobject-introspection) is not fully working , yet.

 Sometimes a bit of hacking and fiddling is needed to reach a goal.
 For now, after wrestling a bit with the bindings and jumping through some loops, I am quite satisfied with my code.